joaomcteixeira/taurenmd/joss/paper.md

 ---
-title: 'taurenmd: A command-line interfaced hub for analysis routines in Molecular Dynamics.'
+title: 'taurenmd: A command-line interface for analysis of Molecular Dynamics simulations.'
 tags:
   - Python
   - Molecular Dynamics